tsabelmann/cthulhubot/README.md

 # Cthulhu Discord Bot
-An interactive discord bot that allows throwing dice according to the pen and paper game **Cthulhu**.
+An interactive discord bot that allows convenient commands for dice throwing considering the pen and paper game **Cthulhu**.

 ## Installation